Bentleigh Secondary College: Braided hair controversy

 In March 2017, two sisters who attend the college were ordered to remove their hair braids or face consequences by school staff.
-The sisters, of South Sudanese descent, pointed out that the braids were the healthiest and best way to manage their hair and refused to remove them.
+The sisters, of South Sudanese descent, stated that the braids were the healthiest and best way to manage their hair and refused to remove them.
 The sisters accused the school of discrimination.
-Media coverage and public outcry resulted from the incident due to the school's perceived lack of racial sensitivity and understanding.
+Media coverage and public backlash resulted from the incident due to the school's perceived lack of racial sensitivity and understanding.

+Bomb threat

+During 2016 Bentleigh Secondary College was one of the many targeted schools, in the 2016 Australian School Bomb Threat, over a thousand people were evacuated from the school shortly after 9am.